 Two police officers dead after shootout in Mississippi

-Two police officers were killed in a shootout Saturday morning in Mississippi, according to reports.
+Two police officers were shot and killed in a shootout Saturday in Mississippi, authorities said.

-Warren Strain of the Department of Public Safety said the shooting occurred in the city of Brookhaven.
+Zack Moak, 31, and James White, 35, members of Brookhaven Police Department, were killed when they went to an address and exchanged gunfire with a man who was wounded, police said.

+The two officers arrived at the house around 5 a.m. to investigate a report of shots fired.

 Gov. Phil Bryant issued a statement via Twitter asking for prayers "for the family and loved ones of these fallen heroes."